The 4 “Seasons” of the California Rafting SeasonPosted August 17, 2021 by Emily Vernizzi, river enthusiast and Armstrong cousin

-A really nice thing about California’s rafting season is we never have to wait too long for it to come back ‘round.
-With mild weather, many rivers, and some dam-controlled flows, the rafting season here in the Golden State stretches across spring, summer, and fall!
-Each season looks a bit different and offers a unique experience so let us fill you in on the best thing about each…
+One exceptional advantage of California’s rafting season is that we never have to wait too long for it to come back ‘round.
+With mild weather, many rivers, and a healthy supply of dam-controlled flows, the rafting season in the Golden State stretches across seven months and includes four separate seasons!
+Each season looks a bit different and offers a unique experience so let us fill you in on the best thing about all four…

-Highlight: Seasonal rivers, lush canyons, and exciting springtime flows!
+Highlight: Fresh rivers, lush canyons, spring flowers, exciting flows!

-Honorable mentions: Great wildflowers and everyone looking very stylish in the wetsuits.
+Honorable mentions: Great bird-watching and everyone looking very stylish in the wetsuits.

 Summer is the peak season for a reliably good time.
 The water flows normalize on the popular South Fork of the American River and the Wild and Scenic Tuolumne River.
-The much-loved Middle Fork of the American and Cherry Creek seasons begin (these cannot be run at higher spring flows), and the river communities really thrive with summer visitors.
+The much-loved Middle Fork of the American River and Cherry Creek/Upper Tuolumne seasons begin (these cannot be run at higher spring flows), and the river communities thrive with summer visitors.

 With reliable water releases from high-elevation reservoirs, there is a wider variety of available trips, ranging from a float trip for young families to the most challenging commercially run whitewater in North America.
-This wide variety of rafting trips gives you many options that pair well with summer trips to Tahoe and Yosemite!
+This wide variety of rafting trips gives you many options that pair well with summer trips to Lake Tahoe and Yosemite!

-Honorable mentions: Tan lines are hot, so is the California weather, and the chaimonade (chai + lemonade) at Marco’s Cafe tastes utterly divine after a day on the South Fork.
+Honorable mentions: Tan lines are hot, so is the California weather, making it the perfect time to cool off in the river!

 Highlight: Dreamy river solitude with extended whitewater from summer.

 While the American River quiets down, the excited buzz of the Goodwin Canyon Double Runs in October is nearly palpable.
 This extremely special annual event, offered only by All-Outdoors, rides the limited fall water releases through a totally unique volcanic canyon section of the Lower Stanislaus River.
 These Class IV+ rapids are *~WiLd~* and make for the most memorable river stories you’ll be re-telling over and over for years.
 Not convinced yet?
 Book your fall adventure with us and see for yourself!

 Honorable mentions: Fall foliage and the small possibility to raft in the rain (don’t knock it till you try it – seriously, it’s awesome).